 Measuring Sample Temperature

 Insert or place the thermometer or sensor in situ at a measuring location representative of the sampling source.

+Do not measure temperature from an intermediate container containing static sample

+Measure groundwater samples in situ with a downhole probe or in a flow-through container.
+Do not measure bailed or pumped samples in an intermediate container containing static sample.

 Allow the thermometer or temperature sensor to equilibrate to ambient in situ temperature.

-Groundwater samples must be measured in situ with a downhole probe or in a flow-through container.
-Do not measure bailed or pumped samples in an intermediate container containing static sample.

-Record the temperature to the nearest 0.1oC after the reading stabilizes and remains constant.
+Record the temperature to the level of resolution stated by the sensor manufacturer after the reading stabilizes and remains constant.

 Preventive Maintenance: Refer to FT 1000, section 3.

 Documentation